 international cooperation among counter terrorism authorities.

-The ECTC’s principal task is to provide operational support to Member States in investigations, such as those following the Paris, Nice and Brussels attacks.
+The ECTC’s principal task is to provide operational support to Member States in investigations following terrorist attacks.
 It cross-checks live operational data against the data Europol already has, quickly bringing financial leads to light, and analyses all available investigative details to assist in compiling a structured picture of the terrorist network.

 In the event of a major terrorist event, the ECTC can contribute to a coordinated response.
 Different teams are available for this purpose, often combined with counter terrorism experts temporarily seconded from Member States, depending on the nature of the event.